Non-Academic Mandatory Training

 - All new staff must take the course Child Abuse Detection and Reporting Training within 30 days of employment.

 - Any new school administrator, school nurse or school counselor serving grades 7 through 12 must take 2 hours of Teen Dating Violence training within one year of employment.
+Staff must also retake the material once every three (3) years in order to remain current on this requirement.

 - All school personnel must complete 90 minutes in Suicide Prevention training annually.